-Debt/ Equity ratio will keep on changing and hence WACC will change.
-For the forecasting value of the firm, WACC is assumed to be constant which in turn means that debt/equity ratio will remain constant which is impossible.
+The debt/ Equity ratio will keep on changing, and hence WACC will change.
+For the forecasting value of the firm, WACC is assumed to be constant, which in turn means that the debt/equity ratio will remain constant, which is impossible.
 Using WACC carries an assumption that the debt to equity ratio remains constant.

 Increasing Debt to Achieve Lower WACC is Problematic

 WACC can be lowered by introducing debt on the balance sheet.
-Adding debt beyond the optimal capital structure in a pursuit to achieve lower WACC can increase your present value of the cost of financial distress more than the value of the levered firm.
-To understand this we need to first see how adding debt lowers the WACC.
+Adding debt beyond the optimal capital structure in pursuit of achieving lower WACC can increase your present value of the cost of financial distress more than the value of the levered firm.
+We need to first see how adding debt lowers the WACC to understand this.
 E.g. –

 WACC = (Equity/ Total capital) * (Ke) + (Debt/ Total capital) * (kd * (1-t)).

 t= tax rate.